-Sloppy Joe Casserole is an easy twist on traditional sloppy joes that’s flavorful and delicious!
-The crispy bun crust compliments the beefy tomato filling so well and makes for a quick and hearty weeknight dinner that the whole family will love!
+Sloppy Joe Casserole is an fun variation on your favorite sloppy joes that’s delicious!
+The buns crisp up so nicely it marries perfectly with the beefy sloppy joe filling.
+It’s a quick and hearty weeknight dinner that the whole family will love!

 We love everything sloppy joes in our house!
 They have been requested for birthday celebrations, parties and of course, weeknight dinner.
 My heart jumps when I discover a new variation of a old family favorite!

 I’ve already added it to our family dinner favorites list and I know you’ll be doing the same as soon as you make it!

 THIS IS WHY WE LOVE THIS